whoop-t/omni-preview.nvim/README.md

 - The OG [knap](https://github.com/frabjous/knap), requires a bit more tinkering to get certain previews working.
 - Live support for many types [live-preview.nvim](https://github.com/brianhuster/live-preview.nvim).
 I might try to intergrate this in omni soon.

+go give stars to the authors of these and the preview plugins, they are the real heros.